Mexico Invest Free shortlist

 5. Stress-test at 60% occupancy

-Step-by-step: convert any pro forma to net
+What should buyers verify on step-by-step: convert any pro forma to net?

-Transform every broker pitch into realistic net yield using this four-step manual process — normalize revenue using conservative occupancy rather than peak projections, subtract variable operating costs at market rates, deduct fixed annual expenses from actual building data, then divide NOI by all-in purchase cost.
+Transform every broker pitch into realistic net yield using this four-step manual process, normalize revenue using conservative occupancy rather than peak projections, subtract variable operating costs at market rates, deduct fixed annual expenses from actual building data, then divide NOI by all-in purchase cost.
 Skip these steps at your financial peril.

 Use this sequence on every broker deck:

-Step 1 — Normalise revenue
+Step 1, Normalise revenue

 Nightly rate × occupied nights = gross rent